tsony-tsonev/nerdtree-git-plugin/README.md

 > How to enable and customize file colors?

 Use this variable to change colors.
 (It will use the colors for guifg)
+Note: git ignored status is disabled by default, see below how to enable.

 ```
 let g:WebDevIconsUnicodeDecorateFolderNodes = 1